 10. …and they know how to party.

-Cook Islanders tend to be a lively group — nightlife on Rarotonga is poppin’, even with a population of under 18,000!
-There are three major clubs, and the Raro Pub Crawl party bus fills up with party-goers every Monday, Wednesday, Friday, and Saturday.
+Cook Islanders tend to be a lively group — you’ll find that nightlife on Rarotonga will be poppin’, even with a population of under 18,000!
+There are three major clubs, and under normal operations the Raro Pub Crawl party bus fills up with party-goers every Monday, Wednesday, Friday, and Saturday.
 Pick-ups are from the main road anywhere on the island — but most importantly, they offer a safe ride home at the end of the night.